membrane/api-gateway/cli/router/README.txt

-Membrane ESB
+Membrane Service Proxy
 -------------------------------------------------------------------------------
-Thanks for downloading Membrane ESB.
+Thanks for downloading Membrane Service Proxy.

-Running Membrane ESB
+Running Membrane Service Proxy
 -------------------------------------------------------------------------------
 Make sure you have installed Java 1.6 or higher.
 Then do the following:

-* Starting the ESB (Windows)
+* Starting the Service Proxy (Windows)
   Execute service-proxy.bat

-* Starting the ESB (Linux)
+* Starting the Service Proxy (Linux)
-  Execute memrouter.sh
+  Execute service-proxy.sh

-The ESB by default uses the sample configuration conf/proxies.xml .
+The Service Proxy by default uses the sample configuration conf/proxies.xml .

 Latest Version